LauriKauhanen/IIM50300-WWW-Server-Programming/README.md

 ### Server-side
 These packages are also listed in package.json (Node.js dependencies) and composer.json (PHP dependencies).

+All the Laravel related configs are in ./config/ folder.

 *Node.js is installed just to get access to Laravel-Elixir.*

 **Laravel** *version 5.1.1*